 Where & When

-Nord Stern has 4 track events each year; 3 at the Club’s home track of Brainerd International Raceway and another at iconic Road America.
-These are 2- or 3-day events, typically over a weekends at Brained or a Monday/Tuesday event at Road America.
-Brainerd HPDE events are held in the spring (late April), summer (late July), and the fall (mid-September or early October).
+Nord Stern has 5 track events each year; 4 at the Club’s home track of Brainerd International Raceway and another at iconic Road America.
+These are 2- or 3-day events, typically over weekends at Brained or a Monday/Tuesday event at Road America.
+Brainerd HPDE events are held in the spring (late April and mid-May), summer (July), and fall (mid-September or early October).
 The Road America event is in mid to late June.

 The July HPDE event — the extremely popular “Fast Fling DE” — is held in conjunction with the annual Nord Stern Loonacy Club Race.
-This 3-day event that has limited availability for driver education registrants so register early if you’re interested.
+This 3-day event has limited availability for driver education registrants so register early if you’re interested.

 Track events are held rain or shine although, with inclement weather at Brainerd, the Club uses the infield Competition road course.
 Otherwise, it’s the 3.1-mile Donnybrooke course with the longest straight in North America (5200 ft).